Epilepsy Bracelets can save your life in seconds

 The above risk factors can develop epilepsy in both children and adults.
 It can happen in a baby with abnormal brain growth.
 It can happen in the prime of life.
 It can happen late in life with brain injury.

 No known cause can be determined for some people since the injury to the brain has left no trace.

-About 7 out of 10 people with epilepsy are treated successfully using drug therapy to control their recurrent seizures.
+About 7 out of 10 people with epilepsy are treated successfully using drug therapy to control seizures.

 The world's largest selection of custom sized Epilepsy bracelets

-Choose from elegant beads, to Gold and Silver chains to stylish stainless steel.
+Choose from stylish stainless steel, to elegant Gold and Silver chains.
 Now you'll be proud to wear a fashionable medical bracelet that no longer looks like something your dog would wear.